University of Oregon tuition and dates

 Student employment

 Many UO international students lower their overall financial burden through on-campus employment.
-Part-time on-campus jobs are also good for building up your résumé and developing important skills for career readiness.
+Part-time on-campus jobs are plentiful and are also good for building up your résumé and developing important skills for career readiness.